Quetiapine, 300 mg 60 pcs

 Indications

-Acute and chronic psychosis, including schizophrenia.
+Acute and chronic psychoses, including schizophrenia.

 Active ingredient